 The Department of Geography at Indiana University has an established reputation as a center of excellence in research and teaching.
 The preparation of graduate students for careers in research, teaching, and service is one of the crucial missions of the department.
 We are a small but very active department where graduate students benefit from working closely with the faculty.
 Graduates from the Department of Geography at Indiana have gone on to careers as faculty members at colleges and universities across the United States and the world, and to a wide variety of rewarding careers in public and private sector employment.
 We attract, and encourage, students from a wide variety of undergraduate and masters degree backgrounds.
 We offer the Doctor of Philosophy (Ph.D.), Master of Arts (M.A.), and Master of Science (M.S.) degrees.

-The emphasis of our graduate program is on training Ph.D. students for careers in research and academia, so priority is given to incoming students who are interested in the Ph.D. program.
-Prospective students are expected to apply to and concentrate in one of the five specialty areas of the department: Climate, Environment and Land Change; Food and Agriculture; Globalization, Development and Justice; GIS and Remote Sensing; and Water Resources.
+The emphasis of our graduate program is on training Ph.D. students for careers in research and academia, so all incoming students are admitted to the Ph.D. program.
+For incoming students entering with Bachelor's degrees, priority is given to students who are interested in the Ph.D. program.
+Prospective students are expected to apply to and concentrate in one of the five specialty areas of the department: Climate and Environmental and Change; Food and Agriculture; Cities, Development, and Justice; GIS and Remote Sensing; and Water Resources.
 See the Geography section of the University Graduate School Bulletin for more information.

 We welcome applications from students with a wide array of backgrounds.
 Applicants to our graduate programs should submit the following information:

 Should have a minimum Grade Point Average of 3.0 on 4.0 scale (a B average)

 - 3 Letters of Reference